barryclark/jekyll-now/_posts/2016-01-25-rdd-interactions.md

 permalink: rdd-interactions
 ---

 The [`rdd` package](https://cran.r-project.org/web/packages/rdd/) in R provides a set of methods for analysis of regression discontinuity designs (RDDs), including methods to estimate marginal average treatment effects by local linear regression.
-I was working with the package recently and was obtaining some rather counter-intuitive treatment effect estimates in a sharp RDD model.
-After digging around a bit, I found that my perplexing results were the result of a perhaps subtle issue of model specification.
+I was working with the package recently and obtained some rather counter-intuitive treatment effect estimates in a sharp RDD model.
+After digging around a bit, I found that my perplexing results were the result of a subtle issue of model specification.
 Namely, in models with additional covariates (beyond just the running variable, treatment indicator, and interaction), the main estimation function in `rdd` uses a specification in which covariates are always interacted with the treatment indicator.
 In this post, I'll demonstrate the issue and comment on potential work-arounds.

 ### A simulated example

 To make things more concrete, here's a hypothetical RDD.
 I'll use $$R$$ to denote the running variable, with the threshold set at zero; $$T$$ for the treatment indicator; and $$Y$$ for the outcome. $$X_1$$ is a continuous covariate that is correlated with $$R$$. $$X_2$$ is a categorical covariate with four levels that is independent of $$X_1$$ and $$R$$.
-In order to demonstrate the issue with covariate-by-treatment interactions, I use a model in which the effect of the treatment varies with $$R$$, $$X_1$$, and $$X_2$$:
+In order to illustrate the issue with covariate-by-treatment interactions, I use a model in which the effect of the treatment varies with $$R$$, $$X_1$$, and $$X_2$$: